Planning Your Trip to Dazzling Dubai

 How Much to Budget

 According to BudgetYourTrip.com, the average daily price for traveling in the UAE is $269 USD.
+There’s a reason why Dubai usually makes it onto lists of luxury vacation destinations!
 However, your trip doesn’t have to be this expensive if you stay in a hostel or a budget hotel and you seek out affordable meals.
 While Dubai is not a cheap destination, it doesn’t have to cost a fortune!

 According to Nomadic Matt, budget backpackers can see the city on about $80 USD per day.
 This budget assumes you are eating out a little, cooking most of your own meals, staying in a hostel and finding cheap or free things to do.